TheOdinProject/curriculum/rails/project_auth.md

 8. Sign in and create a few secret posts.
 8. Test it out -- sign out and go to the index page.
 You should see a list of the posts but no author names.
 Sign in and the author names should appear.
 Your secrets are safe!

 This is obviously a somewhat incomplete solution...
-We currently need to create new users from the Rails console
+We currently need to create new users from the Rails console.
+But it should give you some practice figuring out authentication.
+Feel free to improve it... maybe you'll be the next SnapChat.

 ### Student Solutions